stitakis/ArchElekt/Slides/TicketLoss.md

 Characteristics: Reliability

 Transcript:
-In the current system it is not clear how do we ensure ticket are capture, so the first change we want to make is to add a Ticket Creation component and a persisting queue to make explicit and ensure tickets are captured.
+In the current system it is not clear how we ensure tickets are captured.
+A Ticket Creation component will make sure we capture and persist them in a persisting queue.
+And guarantees that no ticket is being lost.

 ---